If you have a pelvic infection, get infections easily, or have certain

 if Skyla comes out, tell your healthcare provider (HCP)... continue reading below

 Getting an IUD is nonsurgical and typically takes just a few minutes.
 Once in place, it provides continuous, highly effective birth control.

 Everyone is different, and some women may experience discomfort or spotting during or after placement.
 These symptoms should go away shortly.
 If they don’t, contact your OB/GYN.
 Within 4 to 6 weeks, you should return for a follow-up visit to make sure that everything is okay.

-Skyla is a hormone-releasing IUD that is over 99% effective at preventing pregnancy for up to 3 years.
+Skyla is an IUD that releases a low dose of hormones and is over 99% effective at preventing pregnancy for up to 3 years.

 No daily pills, monthly refills, or trips to the pharmacy.
-You should make sure Skyla is in place with a simple monthly check.
+You should make sure Skyla is in place with a monthly self-check.
 Your healthcare provider can show you how

 Made of soft, flexible plastic

 Completely reversible and can be removed by your OB/GYN at any time if you change your mind, so you can try to get pregnant right away